Sandusky Bay: Geography

 Sandusky Bay is one of the principal bodies of water in northern Ohio.
 It is situated between Erie, Ottawa, and Sandusky counties in Ohio and is part of Lake Erie.

 According to author Francis Leroy Landacre, it is a "shallow, almost land-locked harbor averaging about twelve feet in depth, some fourteen or fifteen miles in length, with a width of something like two miles."
 It contains numerous marshes and serves as an entry point for several streams.
 Sandusky Bay runs from Muddy Creek Bay to Cedar Point, which separates Sandusky Bay from Lake Erie.
 The Sandusky River drains into the bay at its westernmost point.

 The Thomas A. Edison Memorial Bridge carries Route 2 and Route 269 across Sandusky Bay at its eastern end.
 This is the only direct highway link between Ottawa and Erie counties.
 Sandusky Bay can be viewed from Marblehead Lighthouse at Marblehead Lighthouse State Park.

+Slightly east of Edison Bridge is another bridge spanning a chain of artificial islands.
+This bridge carries rail traffic including Amtrak's Lake Shore Limited.

 The Sandusky Bay Water Trail was dedicated on June 2, 2007 to provide recreational opportunities along Sandusky Bay.
 The water of Sandusky Bay is shallow and rarely clear.
 According to author Tom Cross, "Sandusky Bay is known for great early spring crappie fishing."